|

 surest way to avoid robbery is to take a car taxi when traveling after dark.
 If you

-If you are confronted by robbers, do not resist.
+at your destination.
+If confronted by robbers, do not resist.
 Give up your

 money quickly and they will probably leave as quickly as they showed up.